The Best of Cape Town: Things To Do in 3/4 Days or More

 The route then led us to the Echo Valley where a few metal ladders and lousy canopies made the track a bit scary for the faint-hearted.
 This area though is gorgeous, you are almost at the top here with views over the entire peninsula!

-Our plan was to get then to the very top at the new cable-car station, unfortunately, though the ropeway was closed because of the strong wind and we had to get down on foot.
-The route down to the lower cableway goes through the Plattleklip Gorge, the path along this gorge is very steep and not really a pleasure when it’s windy.
+Our plan was to get them to the very top at the new cable-car station, unfortunately, the ropeway was closed because of the strong wind and we had to get down on foot.
+The route down to the lower cableway goes through the Plattleklip Gorge,ย the path along this gorge is very steep and not really a pleasure when it’s windy.

 You should always check online if the cableway is open or not and always consider the time needed to descend on foot.
 The cableway can close at any time when the wind rises.